Portfolio

 - Community wellbeing assessments

-- Design & communications
+- Design audits

 - Housing policy

-- Non-profit housing strategy
+- Non-market housing strategy

 - Public life studies